THE CREATIVE PROCESS

-The Creative Process could not be the constantly evolving traveling exhibition that it is without regional team members and participating students and faculty from Sorbonne, UC Berkeley, MIT, Columbia, Oxford, Princeton, University of Edinburgh, University of Milan, University of Toronto, University of Salamanca, Trinity College Dublin, UCLA, Brown University, McGill University, University of Hong Kong, McGill University, American Writers Museum, Dublin Writers Museum, University of Iowa, NYU, École nationale supérieure des beaux-arts, University of Pennsylvania, Duke University, University of Warsaw, Stony Brook University, University of Peloponnese (with the participation of Athens School of Fine Arts, National Museum of Modern Art, and The Athens & Epidaurus Festival), University of Melbourne, Łódź Film School, University of Chicago, Boston University, American University - Washington, D.C., Guild Hall of East Hampton, Università Ca' Foscari Venezia, The Museum at FIT-Fashion Institute of Technology, Cité internationale des arts, Indiana University, Fordham College, Pitzer/Claremont Colleges, University of Leuven, FIAC, Antioch College, University of Michigan, University of British Columbia, Tel Aviv University, among others.
+The Creative Process could not be the constantly evolving traveling exhibition that it is without regional team members and participating students and faculty from Sorbonne, UC Berkeley, Columbia, Stanford, Oxford, Princeton, University of Edinburgh, University of Milan, MIT, University of Toronto, Northwestern, University of Salamanca, Trinity College Dublin, UCLA, Brown University, McGill University, University of Hong Kong, University of Washington, American Writers Museum, Barnard College, Dublin Writers Museum, University of Iowa, NYU, École nationale supérieure des beaux-arts, University of Pennsylvania, Duke University, University of Warsaw, Stony Brook University, Rice University, George Washington University, University of Peloponnese, National Museum of Modern Art, Saint Louis University, The Athens & Epidaurus Festival, University of Melbourne, Tulane University, Athens Conservatoire, Łódź Film School, University of Chicago, Boston University, American University - Washington, D.C., Guild Hall of East Hampton, Università Ca' Foscari Venezia, The Museum at FIT-Fashion Institute of Technology, Cité internationale des arts, Indiana University, Fordham College, Pitzer/Claremont Colleges, University of Leuven, University of Athens, FIAC, Antioch College, University of Michigan, University of British Columbia, Tel Aviv University, among others.
 Special thanks to our associate podcast producers and collaborating curators who help make exhibitions comprehensive and a true celebration of their university and region.

-Some of the participating magazines: Tin House, The Iowa Review, LA Review of Books, AGNI, Stanford Daily, Penn Review, Nassau Literary Review, The Literary Review, Berkeley Fiction Review, Euphony Journal, The Rice Review, New American Writing, The VEG Magazine, Columbia Journal, Washington Square Review, Antithesis Journal, PRISM international, Notre Dame Review, La macchina sognante/The Dreaming Machine, Versal (Netherlands), Magazine, Ninth Letter, Going Down Swinging (Australia), Echolocation, Michigan Quarterly Review, Spittoon Literary Magazine & Arts Collective (Beijing), New Flash Fiction Review, among others.
+Some of the participating magazines: Tin House, The Iowa Review, LA Review of Books, AGNI, Stanford Daily, Penn Review, Nassau Literary Review, The Literary Review, Berkeley Fiction Review, Euphony Journal, The Rice Review, The Chicago Maroon, New American Writing, The VEG Magazine, Columbia Journal, Washington Square Review, Antithesis Journal, PRISM international, Notre Dame Review, La macchina sognante/The Dreaming Machine, Versal (Netherlands), Magazine, Ninth Letter, Going Down Swinging (Australia), Echolocation, Michigan Quarterly Review, Spittoon Literary Magazine & Arts Collective (Beijing), New Flash Fiction Review, among others.